-THE ACADEMIC PROJECT
+THE SENIOR CAPSTONE PROJECT

-In the final semester of study the student must present an academic project done in the field of his or her concentration and/or minor.
-Because it is the culminating activity for the Liberal Arts major, the ideal project combines the concentration and the minor.
-The project may take any number of forms: thesis, essay, intellectual journal, poetry, the short story, the novel, stage design, art exhibit, and physical or social science research.
-The sequence for the senior liberal arts projects is as follows:
+In the final semester of their course of study, students must complete and present a project that pertains to the areas of their concentration, with attention to the significant connections between the areas of concentration.
+The project may take any number of forms depending on the areas of concentration: thesis, essay, intellectual journal, poetry, short story, stage design, art exhibit, internship with portfolio, and physical or social science research, etc. The sequence for the Liberal Arts capstone projects is as follows: